 “I visited WAM Woods today with my brother who has special needs.
 I often provide respite for my brother to give my parents and other siblings a break.
 It is really difficult to find places to visit that cater for children with special needs but the staff were fab and very welcoming!
 We travelled 40 minutes to visit WAM Woods but it was worth it and we would definitely come again.
 There really needs to be more places like this as it gives much needed respite to families and also a fun experience for the kids!”

-WAM Youth provided some SEND pilot sessions for families during Spring half term and the Easter holidays, as we explore making our youth provision more inclusive.
-Many thanks to those who took part!
+WAM Youth provided some outdoor SEND pilot sessions for families during Spring half term and the Easter holidays, as we intentionally explored making our provision more inclusive.
+Many thanks to those who took part and who provided valuable feedback to help us know what is important to you and how best to meet your needs.
+You can see what we got up on our SEND days below!

 “So friendly and welcoming.
 Peaceful, relaxed and stress free.
 We loved it.”